Grapes Nutrition: Polyphenols, Sugar Context, and the Resveratrol Reality

 | Water | high |

 The fiber per 100g is lower than apples or pears, which matters for satiety.
-But grapes are still whole fruit with high water content and a useful polyphenol profile.
+But grapes are still whole fruit with high water content and a useful profile of antioxidant compounds .

 Sugar Context: Whole Fruit vs Juice